cryptoeconomics-study/website/book/chapter-01.md

 The signature it is never exposed but rather the key used for encryption.
 The uniquely transformed cipher-text is the signature.

-Everything below is me writing, it is fairly raw and might not make sense yet - first write, then edit :)

 ## States transitions

+// Everything below is me writing, it is fairly raw and might not make sense yet - first write, then edit :)

 Previously we mentioned these things known as states state transitions.
 It is a concept representing how information changes from moment to moment.
 If you think about it, everything is information and data.
 If you freeze the time in the world, it would be one state of the world.
-But as you resume time, the states would change accordingly, for example with atoms if you freeze time you might be able to see the location of the electroncs since time is frozen.
-However when you resume time, they will be in a different location or 'state'.
+But as you resume time, the states would change accordingly, for example with atoms if you freeze time you might be able to see the location of the electronics since time is frozen.
+However, when you resume time, they will be in a different location or 'state'.
 These state changes are dictated by the laws of physics just like how the state of where you are in your room is dictated by where you decide to move.
 This is the same with money.

-Imagine you have 10 dollars cash in your wallet right now and are standinf next to a person call Ralph who has no cash in his wallet.
+Imagine you have 10 dollars cash in your wallet right now and are standing next to a person call Ralph who has no cash in his wallet.

 **State:**

 You: $10

 Ralph: $0

 If you were to give Ralph $3 to put into his wallet, the state transition would be: